About Us

 Mya Duffy (she/her)

-Mya is currently a 3rd year undergraduate student at Carleton University studying for a BSc Honours in Neuroscience and Mental Health with a Minor in Critical Race Studies.
-She is the 2024-2025 Team Lead of Stigma Ends at CU, and proud to have been on the Leadership Team of SEACU since the beginning of her 2nd year.
-Mya joined SEACU as she has a passion for social justice and health equity, especially in the areas of substance use health and mental health, where individuals often face many stigmatizing barriers to getting support.
-In her free time, you can catch her volunteering in the community or playing volleyball!
+Mya is currently a 4th year undergraduate student at Carleton University studying for a BSc Honours in Neuroscience and Mental Health with a Minor in Critical Race Studies.
+She is the 2024-2025 Team Lead of Stigma Ends at CU, and proud to have been on the Leadership Team of SEACU since 2022.
+Mya joined SEACU as she has interests in health equity and de-stigmatizing the conversation around substance use, addiction, mental health.
+In her free time, you might catch her volunteering in the community, exploring the outdoors, or playing volleyball!

 Communications Team